Clemapfel/jluna/docs/manual.md

 )
 ```

 We see that it is an unnamed function proxy with internal id `#1`.
-This type of object is callable, exactly like the lambda is C++ side, so we can use it just like any other function:
+This type of object is callable, exactly like the lambda is C++-side, so we can use it just like any other function:

 ```cpp
 State::eval("Main.lambda()");